 Like the debt ratio, this measures the debt service burden on average per citizen.
 A lower amount is considered favorable and generally indicates lower debt service costs (i.e. lower effective interest rate, or less debt).

-The City of Littleton issued new debt in 2012.
-This contributed to the increased interest costs in 2013.
-Also, the City's interest cost per citizen is considerably lower than the peer group, primarily due to the significantly higher debt load per citizen in the peer group (see analysis above).
+The City's interest cost per citizen is considerably lower than the peer group, primarily due to the significantly higher debt load per citizen in the peer group (see analysis on pg.
+11).